Challenging Times for Paint and Coatings Manufacturers

 However, with 2021 well underway, raw material availability and price hikes are further adding to the difficulties of paint and coatings manufacturers in the UK and Europe, intensifying the already existing pressures and causing significant disruption throughout the industry.

-In this blog article, we provide insights into how manufacturers of paints and coatings can mitigate these challenges by leveraging liquid product recovery (pigging) technology to improve the efficiency, productivity, profitability and competitiveness of their paint processing and production.
+In this blog article, we provide insights into how manufacturers of paints and coatings can mitigate these challenges by leveraging industrial process pipeline pigging technology to improve the efficiency, productivity, profitability and competitiveness of their paint processing and production.

 Trends Affecting Raw Material Prices

 So, what’s causing raw material prices to skyrocket in the paint and coatings industry?

 There are four significant factors affecting raw material prices according to British Coatings Federation.
 These include:

 - Strong demand throughout the world has led to shortages of many raw materials, which has driven up prices.
 In addition, there’s been unexpected recovery in countries such as China which has further increased the demand for essential raw materials.